phiryll/lexy/README.md

 * maps of supported types
   Whether map keys are ordered is optional because of the sorting overhead.
-  Encoding and decoding will be correct if unordered keys are used, but the results will be randomly ordered.
+  Encoding and decoding will be correct if unordered keys are used, but the encodings of key/value pairs will be randomly ordered.

-* structs of supported types
-  Lexy does not access unexported struct fields.
-  Otherwise, structs behave similarly to maps with string keys.
+Lexy provides functionality to help clients to write their own Codecs for struct types.
+The inherent limitations of generic types and reflection in go make it impossible to do this in a general way without having a parallel, but completely separate, set of non-generic Codecs.

-Lexy cannot encode these, but you can always write a custom Codec:
+Lexy does not encode these, but you can always write a custom Codec:

 * `uint`, `int`, `uintptr`
   These types have implementation-specific sizes.